top of page

 Lauren Reeves

-We're thrilled to welcome three new co-directors to the Indigenous Policy Initiative!
-Their leadership and dedication will guide our work forward in deepening positive impact, strengthening voices and partnerships, and researching policy which respects and reflects Indigenous rights, perspectives, and priorities through thoughtful, collaborative engagement.
+With a strong commitment to IPI, Co-Directors Blake and Lauren contribute to deepening positive impact, strengthening voices and partnerships, and advancing policy research that respects and reflects Indigenous rights, perspectives, and priorities through thoughtful, collaborative engagement.

 "Too many Canadians know little or nothing about the deep historical roots of these conflicts.
 This lack of knowledge has serious consequences for First Nations, Inuit and Métis peoples and for Canada."